Sable021/teams_creator/README.md

-# teams_creator
+# Teams Creator

-Helping to split a large group of people into smaller teams
+This python application will split up a large group of people into smaller teams, based on provided parameters.